bocchino/AppleCore/README.md

 -------------------------------

 The acc options are described below.
-If you use one of the predefined compilation strategies in ${APPLECORE}/Common, then you can avoid invoking acc or specifying these options directly.
+If you use one of the predefined compilation patterns in ${APPLECORE}/Common, then you can avoid invoking acc or specifying these options directly.
 See
 ${APPLECORE}/Common/README.md.